Get a demo of Culture Amp

 How does Automotive compare?

-On the lower side, people in Automotive had much lower favorable scores than average in Action, Feedback & Recognition, and Leadership.
+On the lower side, people in Automotive had much lower favorable scores than average in Action, Social Connection, and Leadership.

-The highest scoring question for Automotive had 88% of people agreeing that they know what they need to do to be successful in their role (+2% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Automotive had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-3% compared to overall) while they were generally most positive about Management.

-People in Automotive were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 20% of people disagreeing (+7% above average).
+People in Automotive were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).

 Which questions matter the most?